-The Linden School District has established the following student rules and regulations for the safety and protection of students and to ensure a thorough and efficient education.
+Linden Public Schools has established the following student rules and regulations for the safety and protection of students and to ensure a thorough and efficient education.
 These rules and regulations are set forth to inform parents and students of the expected behavior of students attending all Linden Public Schools.

-ATTENDANCE REGULATIONS - POLICY 5113
+ATTENDANCE REGULATIONS - POLICY #5200

-Absences for any reason (with the exception of school sponsored activities, administratively approved and excused absences) that exceed any of the following limits shall result in no credit for that particular class.
+Absences for any reason (with the exception of school sponsored activities administratively approved and excused absences) that exceed any of the following limits shall result in no credit for that class(es).

-The total of excused plus unexcused should not exceed:
+The total of \excused plus unexcused should not exceed:

-- Eighteen (18) days in a full-year course - Nine (9) days in a half-year course
+- Eighteen (18) days in a full-year course. - Nine (9) days in a half-year course.